Located in the western corner of New York along the shores of Lake Erie, you’ll find the state’s second-largest city: Buffalo.

 Theodore Roosevelt Inaugural Site

-One of the most unexpected things to do in Buffalo, NY is the Theodore Roosevelt Inaugural Site.
+One of the most unexpected things to do in Buffalo, NY is the Theodore Roosevelt Inaugural National Historic Site.

 It was in this home that Theodore Roosevelt was inaugurated as president in 1901 after President William McKinley died from an assassin’s bullet only a few miles away.